anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/searchAndFilter.md

 | Contains | `$filter=city ct 'Fran'` |
 | And | `$filter=field1 eq 'A' and field2 eq 14` |
 | Or | `$filter=countryCode eq 'ES' or countryCode eq 'US'` |

+To see the implementation of filter, please see the function processFilterQuery() in "src/utils/utils.service.ts".
+In this function, we create the query, which is then passed to the service layer and then to the DB as query